sylhare/sylhare.github.io/_posts/2021-04-05-Use-git-with-upstream-repository.md

 For example when working with open source, the upstream repository is not owned by you.
 So in order to add your contribution you'd likely need to fork it and make a pull request.

-> As of the release of this article, most online git like [Github](https://github.com/github/renaming#new-repositories-use-main-as-the-default-branch-name) renamed `master` into `main` for the default branch.
+> As of the release of this article, most online git like [GitHub](https://github.com/github/renaming#new-repositories-use-main-as-the-default-branch-name) renamed `master` into `main` for the default branch.

 ## Practice environment

 In order to practice all that without making pointless pull request to actual project.
-You can either do it on one your own repository, or use this demo **[Upstream Organization](https://github.com/UpstreamOrg)** on github.
+You can either do it on one your own repository, or use this demo **[Upstream Organization](https://github.com/UpstreamOrg)** on GitHub.

+_Make sure your GitHub account is set up.
+Or follow [Get Started With Github]({% post_url 2017-04-19-Get-started-with-GitHub %}).

 For the example, you can fork this **[Upstream Repository](https://github.com/UpstreamOrg/UpstreamRepo)** for this example.
-You should now have `<your username>/UpstreamRepo` in your github repositories.
+You should now have `<your username>/UpstreamRepo` in your GitHub repositories.
 Then clone your fork locally:

 ```bash